Insects in ethics: Jainism

-Jain monks take considerable precautions to avoid, even unintentionally, harming even the smallest living beings, including insects.
-Breaches of the fundamental principle of Ahimsā (non-violence) impacts one's karma negatively, especially when destruction of life is brought about by carelessness, though violence against insects impacts karma less so than so-called "five-sensed creatures" (e.g. humans); In Jainism, there is a hierarchy of the forms of existence, where beings are categorized according to the number of senses they possess.
-Insects may differ in this; for example, worms have two senses, ants three, and flies four.
-Thereby, their respective destruction affects karma differently.
+Jain monks take precautions to avoid harming living beings, including insects, even unintentionally.
+In Jain ethics, breaches of the principle of Ahimsa (non-violence) are held to have negative effects on karma, especially when life is destroyed through carelessness.
+Violence against insects is generally treated as less karmically serious than violence against "five-sensed" beings, reflecting a hierarchy of beings classified by the number of senses they are considered to possess.
+Within this scheme, insects may be assigned different numbers of senses; for example, worms are described as having two senses, ants three, and flies four, with corresponding differences in the karmic consequences of harming them.

 Buddhism

-According to Buddhist principles, insects, are considered as sentient beings, who should not be harmed or killed.
-It has been described in a story of the life of the Buddha, that he once commanded monks to discontinue their travels during monsoon season, to avoid the killing of worms and insects on the muddy roads.
-Following the example of Jainism, Buddhist monks frequently make use of a strainer to avoid killing small animals when drinking water.
+In Buddhist ethics, insects are treated as sentient beings and are therefore not to be harmed or killed.
+The Princeton Dictionary of Buddhism describes a tradition in which the Buddha instructed monks to suspend their travels during the monsoon season in order to avoid killing worms and insects on muddy roads.
+Buddhist monastic practice has also been described as including the use of strainers when drinking water to avoid killing small animals.

-Taoism
+Taoist and Chinese moral texts

-Jon Wynne-Tyson, in The Expanding Circle, quotes the Tai-shang kan-yingp'ien: "Have a compassionate heart toward all creatures… Even insects".
-He also attributes a quote to Wen Ch'ang in Yin-chih-wen, which states: "Whenever taking a step, always watch for ants and insects.
-Prohibit the building of fires outside (lest insects be killed)".
+In The Extended Circle, Jon Wynne-Tyson cites the Tai-shang kan-ying p'ien as instructing readers to maintain compassion towards all creatures, including insects.
+Wynne-Tyson also attributes to Wen Ch'ang, in the Yin-chih-wen, an instruction to watch one's step for ants and insects and to avoid building outdoor fires so as not to kill them.

 Judaism

-The Sefer Hasidim, a medieval Hebrew work, instructs its followers to never inflict pain on animals, including insects, and to not kill wasps or flies.
+The Sefer Hasidim, a medieval Hebrew work, has been described as instructing against inflicting pain on animals, including insects, and as discouraging the killing of wasps or flies.

 Christianity

-Soame Jenyns, an English MP and writer, argued that: "We are unable to give life, and therefore ought not wantonly to take it away from the meanest insect, without sufficient reason; they all receive it from the same benevolent hand as ourselves, and have therefore an equal right to enjoy it."
-William Ellery Channing stated in a letter that he would never kill an insect and asserted that insects have been given the same right to life as humans by God; he also argued that killing them would spoil the work of God's creation.

-Insects and their Habitations: A Book for Children, published by the Society for Promoting Christian Knowledge in 1833, instructed children that it was a sin against God to unnecessarily harm insects and that if they should encounter one in distress, they should not harm them, but provide them aid.
+In the 18th century, the English MP and writer Soame Jenyns argued that people should not "wantonly" take life from even "the meanest insect" without sufficient reason, since all creatures receive life from the same divine source and therefore have a right to enjoy it.
+William Ellery Channing wrote in a letter that he would not kill an insect, and argued that insects had been granted a right to life by God and that killing them would spoil God's creation.
+According to Rod Preece, the children's book Insects and their Habitations: A Book for Children, published by the Society for Promoting Christian Knowledge in 1833, taught that unnecessarily harming insects was a sin against God and that children should assist insects they encountered in distress rather than harming them.

-Historical perspectives
+Historical writing

+al-Ma'arri

-The 11th-century Arab poet and philosopher Al-Maʿarri described the compassion of releasing a flea from his hand as being kinder than giving money to a human in need.
-He asserted that both the flea and human take precautions against death and have a passion to continue living.
+The 11th-century Arab poet and philosopher al-Ma'arri described releasing a flea from his hand as an act of compassion, and wrote that it was kinder than giving money to a human in need.
+He compared the flea and the human as both taking precautions against death and seeking to continue living.

-The early animal rights writer Lewis Gompertz, an early vegan, argued against the killing of silk worms to procure silk.